 Gwyneth Paltrow’s Wedding Rehearsal Dinner: Jennifer Aniston, Kate Hudson & More Show Up

-Gwyneth Paltrow and fiance Brad Falchuk had their wedding rehearsal in Los Angeles on Apr.
+Gwyneth Paltrow and fiance Brad Falchuk had their wedding rehearsal dinner in Los Angeles on Apr.
 14 and it was quite the star-studded event!
 Check out all the arrivals who showed up to support the couple here!

 Gwyneth Paltrow, 45, is getting ready to walk down the aisle with Brad Falchuk, 47, and on the night of Apr.
 14 she had what is believed to be a wedding rehearsal dinner at the Los Angeles Theatre in downtown L.A. to properly prepare for the big day.
 The event brought out several of Gwyneth’s close superstar friends, including Jennifer Aniston, Liv Tyler, Reese Witherspoon, and even a pregnant Kate Hudson.They were all smiles as they attended the black tie event for the couple.
 From gorgeous dresses to dashing suits, they were all dressed in their best and looked amazing while doing so.